Open access license policy

 |Reuse portions or extracts from the article in other works||'Sell ' or re-use for "commercial purposes"|

-For authors publishing gold open access your Accepted Author Manuscript (AAM) and Preprint will also be governed by the same user license you have chosen for your final published journal article.
-For CC BY-NC-SA and CC BY-NC-ND and for the Elsevier user license permitted 3rd party reuse of open access articles is only applicable for non-commercial purposes.
+Please note: For authors publishing gold open access your Accepted Author Manuscript (AAM) and Preprint will also be governed by the same user license you have chosen for your final published journal article.
+For CC BY-NC-ND, CC BY-NC-SA and for the Elsevier user license permitted 3rd party reuse of open access articles is only applicable for non-commercial purposes.
 For further details on the rights granted to Elsevier see our copyright information.

 Open Archive Articles